-Star and delta configurations are shown in Fig. 2.7 for the application of three-phase STATCOM.
+Star and delta configurations are shown in Fig. 2.7.
 Each phase consists of several H-bridge converters connected in series.
-Three phases can be connected in either star (Y, Fig. 2.7(a)) or delta (Δ , Fig. 2.7(b)).
+Three phases can be connected in either star (Y, Fig. 2.7(a)) or delta (Δ, Fig. 2.7(b)).
 A prototype of star and delta configurations as three-phase STATCOM was first demonstrated by Peng et al., in 1996 [39].
-In less than two years, in 1998, GEC ALSTHOM T&D (now ALSTOM T&D) proposed to use these configurations as a main power converter in their STATCOMs.
+In less than two years, in 1998, GEC ALSTHOM T&D (later ALSTOM T&D) proposed to use these configurations as a main power converter in their STATCOMs.
 Robicon Corporation also commercialized their medium voltage drives utilizing these configurations in 1999.
 Currently these devices offer a power range of 10-250 MVAr [40, Chapter 2].